Get Credit for Your Internship

 It is crucial to consult with your academic advisor about internship credit to understand how credit would fit in with your graduation plan.
 The number of credits earned depends on how much academic work you complete and how much time you spend working at your internship (1 academic credit typically requires 45 hours spent at your internship).
 Please note that credit earned is most often elective credit, and does not typically count toward major requirements.
 Grossman Business majors are only permitted to earn up to 6 internship credits total towards their 120 credit-hour graduation requirement.

 Note that getting paid and receiving credit have no bearing on one another.
 Some students earn both credit and payment, some students earn neither, and some students receive only credit or payment.

-For more details about how to initiate the enrollment process, please watch the video below
+Read the resource document attached below for complete details on the enrollment process and expectations.
+For more details about how to initiate the application and enrollment processes, please watch the video below.